 The Importance of Loss Prevention in Retail Businesses

-To combat loss, begin by understanding the most common causes.
+To combat loss, you must understanding the most common causes.
 They include external and internal theft, supplier fraud, inventory shrinkage, and administrative errors.
-Next, learn established best practices, such as retail security, proper cash handling, and staff buy-in.
+In this post, we’ll explain loss prevention best practices, such as retail security, proper cash handling, and staff buy-in.

 Retail Loss Prevention Is Crucial